MounirOnGithub/go-rest-service/README.md

 Go REST service
 ===

-Simple Go REST service with JWT implementation
+Go REST service is a template for building REST Api.
+It's using :
+- JWT for Authentication
+- github.com/urfave/cli to launch the service
+- github.com/urfave/negroni
+- github.com/gorilla/mux as a router